RawToast/bouken/README.md

 The player can win the game using an exit `e` using `s`, but remember some exits score more points than others.

+`s` will wait a turn if the player is not on stairs or an exit.

 ## Key

 `O` Player